For tickets purchase and donations in Israeli Shekels please the Hebrew version of this website.

 For My house shall be called a house of prayer for all nations (Isaiah 56: 7)

 The Temple Mount is sacred to more than half of the world’s population and three major religions including Christianity, Judaism, and Islam.
-According to the Bible, it is a place where heaven and earth meet, which was designated to be an epicenter for all facets the religious and national life, and an anchor point from which the word of God is spread out to the world.
+According to the Bible, it is a place where heaven and earth meet, which was designated to be an epicenter for all facets of religious and national life, and an anchor point from which the word of God is spread out to the world.
 Today it is Judaism’s holiest site, where the First and Second Temples once stood, and remains the focal point of Jewish prayers.
 For Christians, it is home to the Temple that Jesus knew.
 It is the third holiest site in Islam, the location of the Dome of the Rock and Al-Aqsa Mosque.
 Anything that happens on the Temple Mount resonates throughout the entire world, and yet no proper excavation has ever been conducted here.

 From the outset, the Temple Mount Sifting Project (TMSP) was a risky endeavor.
 We didn’t know what would emerge from the truckloads of dirt or how to undertake this unique research.
 Despite the initial concerns, our efforts – and those of our dedicated volunteers – have proven to be amazingly worthwhile.